fzerocentral/fzerocentral/rules/gx.md

 1. GCLoader Drive Replacement installed on GameCube
 1. SD Card inserted in the front slot of a Wii U
 1. HDD or USB stick plugged to a USB port on a Wii U
+1. Self-burned disc (not a USB/SD loader, but we group it here because similar concerns apply)

 Only these methods have been verified by the Staff and enough testing has been conducted to ensure times set using them are identical to times set with a Disc.
+If you use any of these loading methods, specify a Platform of "USB/SD Loader" when submitting records.

 Rules regarding usage of the game: